MezMerrit/AU-School-Handwriting-Fonts/README.md

 AU School Handwriting Fonts range in weights from 400 to 700, making them useful for print media as well.
 Default versions of the fonts come with OpenType features to aid in transitional stages between learning basic handwriting to the initial cursive stage.
 Each font contains every possible character produced by an English language keyboard, including common math symbols used by Australian students from Years 1 to 4.

+Google Workspace users are provided standard versions online, however they may download or build the complete OpenType versions from GitHub for local installations.

 - - - -

 ![sample 001](https://user-images.githubusercontent.com/34974280/174480772-0263a627-f43b-49bd-9ca0-935cd7906826.png)